 Around the clinic, Meg particularly enjoys cleaning pets’ mouths and seeing the final product after her dental work is done.
 She’s also fond of the continuing education opportunities that she’s received through the hospital—constantly learning more in her field is something that Meg doesn’t take for granted!

 Meg is an avid photographer when she’s not at work, and loves to snap pictures whenever the opportunity presents itself.
-At home, she and her boyfriend, Chris, share their lives with five pets: a rescued dog named Quinn; a dog named Chase who Meg adopted after he was surrendered to Critter Care Veterinary Hospital; a pair of litter-mate cats named Baxter and Rosco; and a cat named Junk Yard who Meg adopted from the hospital in poor condition and rehabilitated back to full health.
+When not at home with her four pets: a rescued dog named Quinn; a dog named Chase who Meg adopted after he was surrendered to Critter Care Veterinary Hospital; a pair of litter-mate cats named Baxter and Rosco; Megan likes to spend time with her boyfriend, Devin and his children

 When Lydeah’s horse fell ill, she watched as her local veterinarian and a Veterinary Technician worked tirelessly to make sure her beloved companion returned to full health.
 She never forgot the care, skill, and compassion that they demonstrated—Lydeah knew that she wanted to do the exact same thing for other people’s treasured family members.
 That’s when she decided to become a veterinary professional herself!